TableReport#

 column_filtersdict

 A dict for adding custom entries to the column filter dropdown menu.
-Each key is an id for the filter (e.g. "first_10") and the value is a mapping with the keys display_name (the name shown in the menu, e.g. "First 10 columns") and columns (a list of column names).
+Each key is the filter named to be displayed in the dropdown menu (e.g. "first_10"), and the value is the desired filter.
+Allowed formats for the filter values are a list of column names, a list of column indices, or a Selector object.
 See the end of the “Examples” section below for details.

 verboseint, default = 1